adanieljohnson/SWP_student_writing_guide/000-preface.Rmd

 # Preface {-}
 ## Welcome! {-}

-Many undergraduate biology courses require lab reports and other types of __scientific writing.__ This genre is different from the technical writing we see in instruction manuals for cars, computers, or other machines and tools.
-Scientific writing is what scientists do every day when they create articles for publication, summarize work they have done for their employer, when they apply for grant funding for their research, and even (less formally) when they write up observations in a lab notebook.
+Many undergraduate biology courses require lab reports and other types of __scientific writing.__ This genre is different from the technical writing in instruction manuals for cars, computers, or other machines and tools.
+Scientific writing is what scientists do every day when they create articles for publication, write reports summarizing their for their employer,  apply for grant funding for their research, and even (less formally) when they write up observations in a lab notebook.
 Scientific writing is very closely connected with other kinds of __scientific communication__ like oral presentations and scientific posters because the thinking and methods we use to share information are very similar.

-Formal scientific communication is very different from what most students have done in the past.
+Formal scientific communication is very different from what you probably have done in the past.
 It is organized in a very specific way and follows particular rules and conventions.
 In this Guide we will focus on how to build a lab report that models a journal article.
-We're using this as our model because most parts of a lab report also appear in other kinds of scientific communication.
-For example, once you learn how to organize the Introduction to a lab report, you pretty much know how to organize the background section of an oral presentation.
-Making data figures is another example; the same figure formats used in a lab report can be used in a journal article, oral presentation, or poster.
+We're using a lab report as our model because most parts of a lab report also appear in other kinds of scientific communication.
+For example, if you learn how to organize the Introduction to a lab report, you pretty much know how to organize the background section of an oral presentation or a poster.
+Making data figures is another example; the same figures you make for a lab report can be used in a journal article, oral presentation, or poster.

 ## How This Guide Is Organized {-}